bbstilson/meal_planner/README.md

 AWS_DEFAULT_REGION=self
 ```

-Then you can build the image:
+Then, you can build the image:

 ```bash
 docker build . -t meal-planner:latest
 ```

-And run it:
+Finally, run it:

 ```bash
 docker run --rm \